 Graduating from the European School of Osteopathy in 2002 and completing a Diploma in Traditional Chinese Medicine in 2012, Cedric has built a wealth of manual therapy experience.
 Cedric works with a variety of patients from new born babies to the elderly using a wide range of treatment modalities including structural, functional, visceral and cranial osteopathy to suit every patient's unique needs.
 He is also skilled in Western Medical Acupuncture, postural stretching and kinesiotaping and incorporates these into his everyday practice.

 Cedric has undertaken many years of martial art training and holds two black belts in Aikido and Kendo.
 He holds a strong interest in functional movement in his daily training approach.
-A resident in beautiful Aotearoa since 2013, Cedric chose to settle in Wanaka where he could enjoy the mountains and pursue ski guiding and chasing powder as a heliski instructor.
+A resident in beautiful Aotearoa since 2013, Cedric chose to settle in Wanaka where he could enjoy the mountains and pursue a ski guiding pathway, chasing powder as an assistant guide in snowcat and heliski operations.